IBM/portieris/helm/portieris/README.md

 This chart installs default security policies in your cluster.
 You can modify the default policies or replace them with your own.
 The default policies are defined in the [chart policies templates](https://github.com/IBM/portieris/blob/master/helm/portieris/templates/policies.yaml).

-Apply access control policies to limit who can modify Portieris policies in your cluster.
-See the [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and [IBM Cloud docs](https://cloud.ibm.com/docs/containers?topic=containers-users#role-binding-assign) on this subject.
+Apply access control policies to limit who can modify Portieris policies in your cluster, see [Configuring access controls for your security policies](https://github.com/IBM/portieris/blob/master/README.md#configuring-access-controls-for-your-security-policies).

 ## Customizing security policies

 You can add your own security policies, scoped to a Kubernetes namespace or the entire cluster.
 Cluster policies are used when no namespace scoped policies exist in the Kubernetes namespace that you are deploying to.

-For more information about configuring security policies, and an explanation of the security policy resources, see [Portieris Policies](https://github.com/IBM/portieris/blob/master/POLICIES.md).
+For more information about configuring security policies, and an explanation of the security policy resources, see [Portieris policies](https://github.com/IBM/portieris/blob/master/POLICIES.md).

 ## Removing the chart